 Association of International Mountain Leaders (BAIML).
 I also hold the British Summer and Winter Mountain Leader Awards, the SPA rock climbing qualification, the

 National Navigation Award (NNAS) gold certificate and I am trained in mountain first aid.
 In Denmark, I have been a committee member of the Danish Climbing

-instructors since 2003 - here I also hold the Sport Climbing Instructor qualification (Sportsklatreinstruktør).
+for more than 10 years.
+Here I also hold the Sport Climbing Instructor qualification (Sportsklatreinstruktør).
 During many years, I have also travelled extensively on

 |Clockwise from above left, enjoying th sunshine at the Everest View Hotel in Nepal, ascending the famous Besseggen Ridge high above Lake Gjende in

 Jotunheimen in Norway, my wife and daughters during the summer of 2012, instructing in the use of avalanche transceivers in Skeikampen in Norway,